 Capability map

 Folium is not selling one page, one chatbot, or one automation lane.
-The public proof demonstrates the ability to assemble workflow, software, data, AI behavior, evidence, and launch control into a coherent operating path.
+The public surface demonstrates the ability to assemble process design, software, data, AI behavior, records, and launch control into a coherent operating path.

-Translate messy business operations into clear AI-assisted workflows with owners, boundaries, approvals, fallback, and measurable outcomes.
+Translate messy business operations into clear AI-assisted processes with owners, boundaries, approvals, fallback, and measurable outcomes.

 - Role and permission mapping